Portugal Golden Visa Fund Costs 2026: The Full All-In Cost Beyond the EUR 500,000 Investment

 AIMA and government fees

 Government fees can apply at analysis, residence-card issuance and renewals.
-The exact amount should be checked against the current AIMA fee table before filing because official fees can change.
+The exact amount should be checked against AIMA's current published fee information before filing because official fees can change.

 The important budgeting point is that these costs sit outside the EUR 500,000 subscription.
 Families should model fees for the main applicant and dependents separately.